Park Ridge State High School

 Park Ridge State High School is a public, co-educational, high school, located in the suburb of Park Ridge, Queensland, Australia.
-It is administered by the Department of Education, with an enrolment of 2854 students and a teaching staff of 130 as of 2024.
+It is administered by the Department of Education, with an enrolment of 1670 students and a teaching staff of 130 as of 2025.

 Since 2015, the school's role of Executive Principal has been held by Sharon Amos.
 The school also consists of one Associate Principal, four Deputy Principals, fifteen Heads of Department, six Year Level Coordinators, two Guidance Officers, one school Chaplain and one Youth Support Coordinator.

 History

 The school opened on 29 January 1991.

-Recently, the school opened a Wellbeing Centre with student access to Guidance Officers, a Youth Support Coordinator, a Chaplain, a weekly General Practitioner and a school-based nurse.
+Recently, the school opened a Wellbeing Hub with student access to Guidance Officers, a Youth Support Coordinator, a Chaplain, a weekly General Practitioner and a school-based nurse.

+As part of supporting pathways, the school offers on-campus senior enrolment into its Automotive Hub, Health Hub, Horticulture Hub, Hospitality Hub, or connection to a variety of vocational education and training programs off-campus.

 The school is known for its AFL Excellence Academy and instrumental music program.
 The school hosts academic excellence programs, music excellence programs, sporting excellence programs and collaborations with The University of Queensland, Griffith University, University of Southern Queensland and other professional development projects across South-East Queensland.

 The school is a member of the ENABLE school network.

 The school's sporting district is Metropolitan West.